margaretmf/margaretmf.github.io/blog.md

 <br>
 (2) how likely is my next tweet or retweet going to have anything to do with #DataScience?
 <br>
-(3) how is a supervised classifier able to classify tweets into tweets or retweets based on the text in them?
+(3) what are other trends in word counts and how can MapReduce be applied on this Twitter data?
 <br>

 <br>